-For plan years beginning on or after September 23, 2010, non-grandfathered plans cannot require cost-sharing (such as copayments or deductibles) for preventive care services that are specified by the federal government, including immunizations.
+For plan years beginning on or after September 23, 2010, non-grandfathered health plans cannot require cost-sharing (such as copayments or deductibles) for preventive care services that are specified by the Federal government, including immunizations.
 The list of specified preventive care services is expected to be updated periodically and plans must comply for plan years beginning on or after one year after the new recommendation or guideline is published.

 Note: The requirement to cover preventive care only applies to certain types of health plans, such as major medical insurance.
 It does not apply to HIPAA excepted benefits, such as disability, cancer, hospital indemnity, or accident insurance.
 Click here for more information about the types of benefits that are exempt from the Health Care Reform plan design mandates.

 - Does the plan have to cover these preventive care services if delivered by out-of-network providers?